 Azure VM Series Retirement 2028: Affected VMs and Migration

-If your Azure subscription still runs on these VM families, action is required before the retirement deadline.
-This guide explains exactly which VM sizes are affected, what happens if you do nothing, and how to migrate safely without data loss or downtime.
+If your Azure subscription still runs on any of these VM families, action is required before the relevant retirement deadline.
+This guide covers every affected series, the correct list of retiring B-series sizes, what happens if you do nothing, and how to migrate safely without data loss or downtime.

 Complete List of Azure VM Series Retiring in 2028